sumanchowdhurykgp/sumanchowdhurykgp.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: CSIR- Junior Research Fellow at <a href='https://www.cmeri.res.in/'>CSIR-CMERI, Durgapur</a>
+subtitle: CSIR- Senior Research Fellow at <a href='https://www.cmeri.res.in/'>CSIR-CMERI, Durgapur</a>

 profile:
   align: right